shreddd/psana_jupyter_kernel/README.md

 # PSANA Jupyter Kernel

-This repository contains instructions on how to build, install and use a Conda environment as a python Jupyter Lab kernel.
+This repository contains instructions on how to build, install and use a PSANA Conda environment as a python Jupyter Lab kernel.

 ## NERSC usage

-To activate the pre-built PSANA conda environment to use it at https://jupyter.nersc.gov, just follow these instructions:
+To activate the pre-built PSANA conda environment at NERSC to use it at https://jupyter.nersc.gov, just follow these instructions:

 ```